Skip to content

 sudo apt update

-This command will update the package lists for upgrades and new installations.
+This command updates the package lists, preparing the system for upgrades and new installations.

 Install Python and PIP